_0001 — How Memex Came to Be

 A little over a year ago, I was tired of repeating myself to GPT.

-Every long conversation eventually collapsed.
+Every long-running AI conversation eventually collapsed.

 Context disappeared.